borism/gcp-ci-cd-python-apps/README.md

 git push origin master
 ```

-Check that you can see the code in the [code repository console](https://console.cloud.google.com/code/develop/browse/notejam-flask/master?_ga=2.245822657.-491432699.1530906587)
+Check that you can see the code in the [code repository console](https://console.cloud.google.com/code/develop/browse/notejam-flask/master)

 #### **Configure build triggers**

 Here you will configure Cloud Build to build, test and push your Docker images every time you push a Git Tag to your source repository.
 Cloud Build will automatically check out your source code, build the Docker image, run the tests in it and if tests pass, push it to Container Registry.

 To do that:
-- go to [Build Triggers](https://console.cloud.google.com/gcr/triggers/add?_ga=2.145037553.-491432699.1530906587) page in Container Registry section.
+- go to [Build Triggers](https://console.cloud.google.com/gcr/triggers/add) page in Container Registry section.
 - Select **Cloud Source Repository** and click **Continue**.
 - Select your newly created `notejam-flask` repository from the list and click **Continue**.
 - Set the following trigger settings:
   - **Name**: `notejam-flask-tags`
   - **Trigger type**: Tag
   - **Tag (regex)**: `v.*`
-  - **Build configuration**: coudbuild.yaml
+  - **Build configuration**: cloudbuild.yaml
-  - **cloudbuild.yaml location**: /`coudbuild.yaml`
+  - **cloudbuild.yaml location**: /`cloudbuild.yaml`
 - Click **Create trigger**

 ![Cloud Build create trigger](images/createTrigger.png)

-Now, once you push a new tag to your repository, prefixed with letter `v`, it will automatically build a docker image, test it and push it to Container Regitry.
+Now, once you push a new tag to your repository, prefixed with letter `v`, it will automatically build a docker image,
+test it and push it to Container Registry.

 #### **Build image**